rawliving-germany/rawbotz/README.md

 As in-process code reloading [is hard](http://www.sinatrarb.com/faq.html#reloading), use `rerun rackup` in development.

+A tiny development readme is found in `doc/development.md`.

 ### Life cycle of order

 Orders get created as `new` and then go into `queued` or `mailed` state.
 From every state they can exit into `deleted`.
 State changes are done by hand.